-For more information, refer to our website at www.ato.gov.au and search for the Advanced guide to capital gains tax concessions for small business 2008-09 (NAT 3359).
+For more information, see Advanced guide to capital gains tax concessions for small business 2010-11 (NAT 3359).

 Consequences of choosing the exemption

 If you choose this exemption, you disregard the amount of the capital gain you have chosen as the CGT exempt amount.